-While you are on the trail with your fat bike, the tires will allow you to enjoy comfortable and smooth-riding by absorbing the energy from homes.
-You must maintain low pressure in the tires here.
+While you are on the trail with your fat bike, the tires will allow you to enjoy comfortable and smooth riding by absorbing the energy from homes.
+It is crucial that you maintain low pressure in the tires here.

 Q2.
 Are Fat bike tires and MTB tires any different?

-- Tires that are running low pressure but higher volume are better at impact absorption when being used on more technical terrains.
+- Tires that are running low pressure but higher volume are better at impact absorption when being used on terrains that are more technical.
 The rider will feel that they are floating as the tire moves over rocks and roots of trees.

-- Tires running at lower pressure have an enhanced ability to grip to the ground during climbs, thanks to the improved traction.
+- Lower air pressure in your fat bike tire will mean that the tire will have an enhanced ability to grip to the ground during climbs, thanks to the improved traction.